Newth-QiLiang/Regular-Simple-Path-Queries/Readme.md

 ### Reachability Query:

-Our methods are shown in code.
+Our methods are shown in Reachability Query.

 P2H+ could be found in [GitHub - unswpy/Answering-BillionScale-LabelConstrained-Reachability-Queries-within-Microsecond](https://github.com/unswpy/Answering-BillionScale-LabelConstrained-Reachability-Queries-within-Microsecond)